Amlodipine / atorvastatin Side Effects

 Applies to amlodipine / atorvastatin: oral tablet

-Check with your doctor immediately if any of the following side effects occur while taking amlodipine / atorvastatin:More common
+You should check with your doctor immediately if any of these side effects occur when taking amlodipine / atorvastatin:More common

 - difficulty with swallowing